gutenbergtools/gutenbergsite/site/help/mobile.md

 Project Gutenberg would like to thank Apple for providing devices for evaluation in 2009 and 2010.

 ## Suggestions from Project Gutenberg Founder Michael Hart
-Michael Hart was a proponent of eBooks on mobile devices.
+>Michael Hart was a proponent of eBooks on mobile devices.
 He offered these ideas in February 2010.
 This guidance might not be directly applicable to all of today's portable devices.
-Michael Hart wanted to encourage you to try the [QiOO Mobile format](/wiki/Gutenberg:Help_on_Bibliographic_Record_Page#QiOO_Mobile) for mobile phones.
+>

-I'm writing this because 90% of the questions we receive at *help @ pglaf.org* are about buying dedicated eReaders at prices from $200 to over $1,000.
+>I'm writing this because 90% of the questions we receive at *help @ pglaf.org* are about buying dedicated eReaders at prices from $200 to over $1,000.
+>

-Before actually plunking down that much money, I suggest trying reading Project Gutenberg and other eBooks on the laptops, notebooks, netbooks, cellphones or PDAs already in your collection of devices.
+>Before actually plunking down that much money, I suggest trying reading Project Gutenberg and other eBooks on the laptops, notebooks, netbooks, cellphones or PDAs already in your collection of devices.
 I have known many people who have read very lengthy works on their cellphone, PDA or whatever while standing in lines over a period of one or two weeks and are have thus doubled their book number per year without taking any extra time.
+>

-If you adjust the font, color, size, etc., you should be able to find a decent reading experience for yourself.
+>If you adjust the font, color, size, etc., you should be able to find a decent reading experience for yourself.
+>

-WARNING:  DO NOT BUY A CELLPHONE WITHOUT WIFI, they will just jack up your bill but wifi costs little or nothing.
+>WARNING: DO NOT BUY A CELLPHONE WITHOUT WIFI, they will just jack up your bill but wifi costs little or nothing.
+>

-If you insist on getting a dedicated ereader, I'm afraid we don't ever get into recommending specific products on Project Gutenberg, even those we like the best/use most.
+>If you insist on getting a dedicated ereader, I'm afraid we don't ever get into recommending specific products on Project Gutenberg, even those we like the best/use most.
+>
-However, we do sometimes post reviews.
+>However, we do sometimes post reviews.
+>
-In my own experiences in electronics over some 55 years, it has been obvious that the greatest value lies in some products that include multiple functions, such as what a hifi person would call a "receiver" which includes amps, preamps, equalizers, tuners and various other functions.
+>In my own experiences in electronics over some 55 years, it has been obvious that the greatest value lies in some products that include multiple functions, such as what a hifi person would call a "receiver" which includes amps, preamps, equalizers, tuners and various other functions.
 Each amp, preamp, equalizer and tuner could be had quite readily as a separate box with a separate power supply-- complete with it's own transformer, AC cord, box, panels and and decorations, knobs, lights, etc.
+>
-Believe it or not, if you look at the inventory of parts of any of these items it is the pretty front panel costs the most, then the knobs, then the ugly box with the big clunky power supply that converts the AC to DC, etc.
+>Believe it or not, if you look at the inventory of parts of any of these items it is the pretty front panel costs the most, then the knobs, then the ugly box with the big clunky power supply that converts the AC to DC, etc.
+>

-I apologize, but I can't remember all the details, but I was totally astounded at finding out that was quite true in whole general hifi world. . .the actual parts that in reality created the "value" cost the least.
+>I apologize, but I can't remember all the details, but I was totally astounded at finding out that was quite true in whole general hifi world. . .the actual parts that in reality created the "value" cost the least.
+>
-As a result, the first computer I ever bought was like a hifi receiver in respects, as it had everything in a big chassis that held the monitor, drives, printer, cards in one with the keyboard above the motherboard.
+>As a result, the first computer I ever bought was like a hifi receiver in respects, as it had everything in a big chassis that held the monitor, drives, printer, cards in one with the keyboard above the motherboard.
 It did not take as much space, it did not require as many cables or other interfaces, it took only one AC socket, and, every single part was completely adjusted to the system.
+>

-I have built computers totally from parts many time, and done the same with many other electronics and I've never been a fan of having all the separate boxes.
+>I have built computers totally from parts many time, and done the same with many other electronics and I've never been a fan of having all the separate boxes.
 However, I must admit that the very best, if you are going to spend as much on each box as I was spending on entire systems, are available only in separate boxes. . .but one connect that doesn't work right can ruin the whole thing.
+>